 - one pint of strong lager, beer, or cider (5.2 percent alcohol) = 3 units

-Factors That Can Effect How Long Alcohol Stays In Your Blood
+Factors That Can Affect How Long Alcohol Does Stay In Your System after Drinking

 No two people are the same, and everybody can experience the effects of alcohol in different ways.
 Depending on these factors, alcohol may be processed by the body faster or slower.